Germany's COVID vaccine program gets revamp | DW | 26.04.2021

 Currently, AstraZeneca is only recommended to those over the ages of 60 in Germany, although several states have urged adults of any age to make appointments with AstraZeneca after consultation to stop the doses potentially going to waste.

 But despite the statistically negligible health risks, AstraZeneca remains less popular in Germany.
-Chancellor Angela Merkel was vaccinated with AstraZeneca earlier in April, in what many saw as a publicity move to promote that the vaccine is safe.
+Chancellor Angela Merkel was vaccinated with AstraZeneca earlier in April, in what many saw as a publicity move to promote the vaccine's safety.

 The EU as a whole is "confident" of achieving "herd immunity by the summer."
 Most scientists say at least 70% of the population needs to be vaccinated for this to be achievable.

 After squabbles over purchases of personal protective equipment during the first wave of the pandemic last spring, EU countries agreed to make a joint effort in procuring vaccine doses.
-But this approach backfired earlier in the year when the EU initially focused on purchasing vaccine rather than producing it, which applied particularly to AstraZeneca.
+But this approach backfired earlier in the year when the EU initially focused on purchasing vaccines rather than producing them, which applied particularly to AstraZeneca.

 This vaccine is mostly produced in the UK, but according to the deal AstraZeneca struck with the UK government, domestic supplies had to be fulfilled first.
 This is part of the reason the UK is so much further ahead than the EU in vaccine rollout, with over half the population having received one jab and 17% having received two: They do not export many vaccines.

-The EU, meanwhile, has exported up to half of the BioNTech-Pfizer vaccine that is produced in EU factories.
+The EU, meanwhile, has exported up to half of the BioNTech-Pfizer vaccine that are produced in EU factories.

 The upshot of all of this is that the EU as a whole had fewer vaccine supplies to go around, angering many people as the third wave of the pandemic continues to rage across the continent.
 But AstraZeneca and other suppliers have now sped up production and supply chains are more assured.

 Germany's 7% of fully vaccinated adults is around average in the EU.
 Malta is leading the way, where over 20% of the population has received both doses.
-In Hungary, which controversially approved the Russian Sputnik vaccine, around 15% of adults are fully protected.
-In France, Ireland, and Italy, as in Germany, between 7 and 8% of adults have been fully vaccinated, while Bulgaria and Latvia have only given two doses to less than 2% of people.
+In Hungary, which controversially approved the Russian Sputnik vaccine, around 16% of adults are fully protected.
+In France, Ireland, and Italy around 8% of adults have been fully vaccinated, while Bulgaria and Latvia have only given two doses to less than 2% of people.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.